godotengine/godot-docs/classes/class_@gdscript.rst

 Asserts that the ``condition`` is ``true``.
 If the ``condition`` is ``false``, an error is generated.
 When running from the editor, the running project will also be paused until you resume it.
 This can be used as a stronger form of :ref:`@GlobalScope.push_error<class_@GlobalScope_method_push_error>` for reporting errors to project developers or add-on users.

+An optional ``message`` can be shown in addition to the generic "Assertion failed" message.
+You can use this to provide additional details about why the assertion failed.

-\ **Note:** For performance reasons, the code inside :ref:`assert<class_@GDScript_method_assert>` is only executed in debug builds or when running the project from the editor.
+\ **Warning:** For performance reasons, the code inside :ref:`assert<class_@GDScript_method_assert>` is only executed in debug builds or when running the project from the editor.
 Don't include code that has side effects in an :ref:`assert<class_@GDScript_method_assert>` call.
 Otherwise, the project will behave differently when exported in release mode.

-The optional ``message`` argument, if given, is shown in addition to the generic "Assertion failed" message.
-It must be a static string, so format strings can't be used.
-You can use this to provide additional details about why the assertion failed.

 ::